dlaf88/dlaf88.github.io/_posts/2017-1-25-lessons-from-building-cms.md

 Building Piotr’s CMS proved to be a great exercise.
 I learned some new material and was reminded of some Rails and Ruby lessons.
 The following blog post details some of those lessons and reminders.

 <br>
-## 1. A Rails Engine is a ‘mini application’
+## 1.A Rails Engine is a ‘mini application’

 The CMS, named Wellspring by Piotr, was built as a  rails engine.
 This means that it acts like a small Rails app; for example, Wellspring has its own controller, routes, models, etc. The point of making Wellspring an engine (rather than Rails app) was to make in modular so that it could be mounted to any existing Rails app.